Faces

 figure).
 What has amazed me is how really severe stylisation and distortion need

 to be before we fail to read a face into a pattern.
-Picasso taught us a lot.
+See The Elephant Man below.

 The above images show a number of brooches which I made in 1999.
 The first two were approximately

 3.5"/9cm high, the others 2.5"/ 6.5 cm and under.
-All were embroidered on a sandwich featuring silk or lamé
+All were free-machine embroidered on a sandwich

 I made the above pieces when I was exploring a cubist-influenced style.
 I find that many Australian

-"pretty pictures".
+making "pretty pictures".
 Cubism, with its distortions and fracturing, seemed to be the answer.

 I therefore made my Bloke III vest for the 1998 Art to Wear exhibition in cubist-inspired style.
 (Private